Eugene Whelan: International appointments

 He served as president of the United Nations World Food Council from 1983 to 1985.
 Whelan was appointed as Canadian ambassador to the UN Food and Agriculture Organization (FAO) in Rome.
 Progressive Conservative Party of Canada leader Brian Mulroney promised to rescind the appointment if he became Prime Minister.
 Mulroney won the 1984 election, and recalled Whelan as one of his first acts of office.

 Whelan also actively participated in the Agri-Energy Roundtable (AER), an international non-governmental organization which forged a dialogue between food-surplus and energy-surplus nations, their private sectors, and multilateral agencies.
-Working with US Senator Jennings Randolph (D-WV) - a noted humanitarian- and Lord Harry Walston of the United Kingdom and others, Whelan helped the AER to gain United Nations recognition in 1985.
+Working with US Senator Jennings Randolph (D-WV) - a noted humanitarian- and Lord Walston of the United Kingdom and others, Whelan helped the AER to gain United Nations recognition in 1985.
 Whelan joined AER's Committee of Honor and rose to become AER's vice chairman.
 As such he presided at a number of international conferences in the late 1980s.